List of universities in India

 Also not listed are institutes which are under the control of the professional councils, without an approval of the UGC, e.g. Agricultural Universities, which are under the control of the Agricultural Education Division of the Indian Council of Agricultural Research (ICAR), one of the professional councils.

 The University Grants Commission (UGC) has also maintains a list fake Universities operating in India.
 UGC has said that these 24 self-styled, unrecognised institutions functioning in contravention of the UGC Act have been declared as fake and are not entitled to confer any degrees.
 As of 14 November 2023, the list contains 20 institutions.

 Universities by state and type

-The table below is correct as of 14 November 2023.
+The table below is up-to-date as of 14 November 2023.